Julie Greenwood - Chief Executive Officer / Accounting Officer

 Thomas Blewitt - Chief Operating Officer (COO)

 Tom previously worked within the Finance sector of the Local Authority providing a professional financial service to schools across Birmingham.
 Tom joined Leigh Primary in 2012 as the Schools Business Manager and is now the COO within Leigh Trust having responsibility for managing the central support services to our schools.
 Tom has also been recently appointed as Leigh Trust Data Protection Officer (DPO).
 Tom has a wealth of experience and knowledge relating to all areas of Business Management and played a pivotal role in forming Leigh Trust.
 Tom has professional qualifications and relevant training in all areas relating to schools Finance, Human Resources, ICT, Estates Management, back office support and Governance.
 He has a good understanding of the statutory requirements for Academies and Multi Academy Trust’s.
 Tom has been a key member of staff in supporting and assisting the governance and leadership of the Trust in developing the Trust’s business strategies, corporate structure and more importantly, the support services for our schools.
-Tom has been a school governor for all our schools and sits on the board in an advisory capacity.
+Tom was previously a school governor for all our schools and also sat on the board in an advisory capacity.
 He has a real passion and belief that all children deserve the right to a good or better education and has the full commitment and drive to work within our ‘TEAM’ in order to achieve the best possible outcomes for all our children within Leigh Trust.

 Jackie Marshall - Business Manager